 Rodin: A Magnificent Obsession, Merrell Publishers, London, in Association with the Iris and B. Gerald Cantor Foundation, Los Angeles, 2001.
 (Available through merrellpublishers.com.)

 Rodin: A Magnificent Obsession, Sculpture from the Iris and B. Gerald Cantor Foundation.
-This small booklet accompanied the Foundation’s exhibitions as they traveled for decades all over the world.
-Included are articles about the Cantor Foundation, a biography of Rodin, a discussion of the sculptor’s legacy, a visual essay demonstrating the process of lost-wax casting, and information about three of Rodin’s major works The Gates of Hell, The Burghers of Calais, and Monument to Balzac.
-The booklet includes information about how Rodin worked: sculpture in the age of mechanical reproduction and reductions and enlargements.
-There is also a timeline placing Rodin’s life to concurrent world events.
+This small booklet has accompanied the Foundation’s exhibitions as they have traveled for decades all over the world.
+Included are articles about the Cantor Foundation, a biography of Rodin, a discussion of the sculptor’s legacy, a visual essay demonstrating the process of lost-wax casting, and information about three of Rodin’s major works, The Gates of Hell, The Burghers of Calais, and Monument to Balzac.
+The booklet includes information about how Rodin worked, about sculpture in the age of mechanical reproduction, and about reductions and enlargements.
+There is also a timeline comparing events in Rodin’s life to concurrent world events.
 The 12-page brochure, written by the Foundation staff, is fully illustrated and available by contacting the Foundation.

 Published with underwriting support from the Iris & B. Gerald Cantor Foundation, Antoinette Le Normand-Romain’s The Bronzes of Rodin, Catalogue of Works in the Musée Rodin was published in 2007 by the Réunion des Musées Nationaux.
-It is a two volume, exhaustive history of every Rodin ever to pass through the doors of the Musée Rodin and is available in separate two-volume sets in either French or English.
+It is a two volume, exhaustive history of every bronze by Rodin that ever passed through the doors of the Musée Rodin.
+It is available in two-volume sets in either French or English.
 It includes an Introduction by Dr. Ruth Butler, as well as other opening essays.
-There are illustrations for hundreds of objects, provenance information, and superlative and fascinating documentation.
+There are illustrations of hundreds of objects, provenance information, and superlative and fascinating documentation.